soz-live/soz-live.github.io/users/docs/basics.md

 - [SZLPReal](/classes/SZLPReal.html) a value object for a real number.
 - [SZLPReals](/classes/SZLPReals.html) avalue object for a list of Real Numbers.

-> **Notes:**<br>
-> - Except for Lisp values, each class has a 4 letter prefix that identifies it as belonging to a particular part of the class hierarchy.
-> - Refer to the [Prefixes](/docs/prefixes.html) document for details.
+{% include note.html content="<br>- Except for Lisp values, each class has a four letter prefix that identifies it as belonging to a particular part of the class hierarchy.<br>- Refer to the Prefixes document for details." %}

 ### Object